szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 4. For ground truths, extract just the val folder locally to a directory.
 Change path_to_maps variable in notebook to that directory.

 ## Requirements
-See requirements.txt in repository, but you can also pip
+See requirements.txt in repository, but notebook has a !pip section that will install the requirements and versions.

 ## Usage
 To run the entire